 For Lemon Glaze

-- Place the confectioners sugar in a bowl
+- Place confectioners sugar in a bowl

-- Spoon the glaze on top of the cooled cake
+- Spoon glaze over cooled cake

 Nutrition